Great Revere train wreck of 1871: Aftermath

 After the accident, attorney Wendell Phillips reportedly accused the Eastern Railroad of "deliberate murder".

 The railroad was condemned by the public for their conservative management, old fashioned equipment, not having the Westinghouse air brakes on their locomotives and their insistence on using the old time-interval system and not using the telegraph.
-Several lawsuits were filed against the Eastern and the company almost went bankrupt.
-This eventually led to the Eastern being merged with its rival, the Boston and Maine Railroad, in 1884.
+Several lawsuits were filed against the Eastern and the company almost went bankrupt-costing the Company $510,600.00This eventually led to the Eastern being merged with its rival, the Boston and Maine Railroad, in 1884.